mark-hahn/emStructObj/README.md

 emStructObj
 ===========

-A javascript function to convert between C/C++ structs and JS objects in emscripten converted code.
+A set of javascript functions to convert to/from C/C++ structs and JS objects in emscripten converted code.

 This project can be found at https://github.com/mark-hahn/emStructObj